Pianomyn/Pathfinder/README.md

 After I graduated, I rebuilt the project with more modern technologies like React, Typescript and TailwindCSS.

-Credit to Clement Mihailescu for the idea of using a grid to represent a graph in pathfinding algorithms.
-His (much cooler) implementation of a pathfinding visualiser can be found here: https://clementmihailescu.github.io/Pathfinding-Visualizer/#

 ## Usage
 UI Usage from left to right (Please see Gifs below if unclear)
 - Algorithm drop down: Select the algorithm you want to visualise